epfl-ada/ada-2024-project-phpjj1/README.md

 To examine how the use of emotions has evolved across genres over time, we will perform a time series analysis.
 Emotional scores for each genre will be aggregated by release year, enabling us to identify trends and shifts in emotional tones over the decades.

 ### Regression Analysis
 The impact of emotions on the actor traits age and gender is analyzed using regression analysis.
 This method assesses relationships between the emotional tones of films and the age and gender of involved actors.
-Additionally, regression analysis may be used to explore connections between movie languages and emotional tones, complementing the chi-squared test described below.
+Additionally, regression analysis will be used to explore connections between movie languages and emotional tones.

 ### Clustering
 To explore the connection between emotional tones and user ratings, we will cluster movies based on their emotional profiles.
 Patterns between clusters and user ratings are examined to determine how the different emotions influence user ratings and how the influence may vary across genres.